Meralco solar, telco units expand sustainability drive

-The Manila Electric Co., or Meralco, the country’s largest power distributor, has mobilized its subsidiaries to join forces with real estate companies to offer solar energy and internet connectivity solutions — a move that supports its ongoing thrust to build a sustainable network.
+The Manila Electric Co., or Meralco, the country’s largest power distributor, has mobilized its subsidiaries in joining forces with real estate companies and offer solar energy and internet connectivity solutions — a move that supports its ongoing thrust to build a sustainable network.

 MSpectrum Inc., Meralco's solar subsidiary, delivered a 32-kilowatt pearl, or kWp, solar panel system with battery energy storage to Rima Corp. for its Taguig Warehouse 1.